Using Decorators in JavaScript

 console.log(greeting.hello()); // Hi John

-We could also use this technique to make class members (non-methods) read-only.
+We can also use this technique on class members that aren’t methods.

 class Greeter {